clockfly/akka_ShortActorRefProvider/README.md

 Akka AliasActorRefProvider
 ==================================

-The purpose is to reduce the message payload when sending a message across network.
+The purpose is to reduce the akka message overhead when sending a message across network.

 Currently in akka 2.3.4, when you want to send a message across network, it will contains at least three part: